waggle-sensor/update-upload-server-users-from-beekeeper/README.md

 * `UPLOAD_SERVER_USER`: Beehive's upload server user.
 * `UPLOAD_SERVER_KEY`: Path to Beehive's upload server key.

+Additionally, the script requires the following ssh configuration:

-Additionally, an ssh key pair must be mounted at `UPLOAD_SERVER_KEY` for authentication with the upload server.
+* An ssh key pair must be mounted at `UPLOAD_SERVER_KEY` for authentication with the upload server.
+* A `known_hosts` file must be mounted at either `/etc/ssh/ssh_known_hosts` or `/root/.ssh/known_hosts` with an entry for the upload server.